bromite/bromite/README.md

 # Releases

-All built versions are available as [releases](https://github.com/bromite/bromite/releases).
+All built versions are available as [releases](https://github.com/bromite/bromite/releases); the [official website](https://www.bromite.org/) points to those releases and - when browsing via Android - it will automatically select the one apt for your device.

-Each tag corresponds to a Chromium release tag.
+Each tag corresponds to a Chromium Stable release tag.

-Bromite is currently built for ARM, ARM64 and x86 and for the Android SDKs versions 16 and 21 Additionally, SystemWebView, Monochrome and the [vanilla Chromium](https://www.bromite.org/chromium) builds are provided.
+Bromite is currently built for ARM, ARM64 and x86 and for the Android SDKs versions 16 and 21 Additionally, [SystemWebView](https://www.bromite.org/system_web_view), Monochrome and the [vanilla Chromium](https://www.bromite.org/chromium) builds are provided.

 # How to build